anchore/anchore-charts/stable/anchore-engine/README.md

 ...more instructions...
 ```

-Verify that your PersistentVolumeClaims are in place (output may vary):
+Verify that your PersistentVolumeClaims are bound (output may vary):

 ```
 $ kubectl get persistentvolumeclaim --namespace my-namespace